Android-BD/learn-a-foreign-language/README.md

 1. Reset password (available on the website)
 2. Send an email to new users to validate their email, containing a link to enable the account (API)
 3. Add a custom icon instead of the default Android one
+4. Store the token in the app's preferences and test it on startup instead of sending the credentials

 ### 0.4